 Are The Great Courses Worth The Money?

-The Great Courses Plus is certainly worth the cost of the subscription.
+The Great Courses, and their new video-streaming service Wondrium, is certainly worth the cost of the subscription.
 This online learning platform has done a noteworthy job of choosing instructors who are not only masters of their craft, but are also masters at teaching others in their subject.

-This is a crucial difference that separates The Great Courses Plus from other online learning platforms, which tend to be more infotainment than true education.
+This is a crucial difference that separates The Great Courses/Wondrium from other online learning platforms, which tend to be more infotainment than true education.
 Their courses are in-depth, well-organized, and well worth the price of the monthly/annual subscription.

-The Great Courses Plus Versus Other Online Course Learning Subscriptions
+Wondrium (By The Great Courses) Versus Other Online Course Learning Subscriptions

 There are numerous online course learning platforms with gardening courses that work on a monthly or annual subscription basis.
 Here are some of the post popular: